-Multi-factor authentication is a method of confirming a user's claimed identity in which he is granted access to a service only after successfully presenting two or more pieces of evidence (or factors) to an authentication system.
+Two-step login - also called two-factor authentication (2FA) or multi-factor authentication (MFA) - is a method of confirming a user's claimed identity in which she is granted access to a service only after successfully presenting two or more pieces of evidence (or factors) for authentication.
 The factors can be:

 - Knowledge: Something the user and only the user knows